python/cpython/Doc/library/logging.rst

   methods listed above, but this is how to log at custom log levels.

-:func:`getLogger` returns a reference to a logger instance with the specified if it is provided, or ``root`` if not.
+:func:`getLogger` returns a reference to a logger instance with the specified name if it is provided, or ``root`` if not.
 The names are period-separated hierarchical structures.
 Multiple calls to :func:`getLogger` with the same name will return a reference to the same logger object.
 Loggers that are further down in the hierarchical list are children of loggers higher up in the list.